-To send drip campaigns, you’ll first need a sales automation tool that allows you to schedule the emails in advance and target them to different segments of your lead base.
-For example, you can create and send email drip campaigns with Sequences, a tool in HubSpot Sales Hub.
+To send drip campaigns, you’ll need a sales automation tool to schedule the emails in advance and target them to different segments of your lead base.
+For example, you can create and send email drip campaign sequences with the HubSpot Sales Hub.

-The drip campaign software should integrate seamlessly with your CRM and offer real-time performance metrics that will allow you to tweak and update your campaigns as needed.
+The drip campaign software should integrate seamlessly with your CRM and offer real-time performance metrics that let you tweak and update your campaigns as needed.
 It should also enable deep personalization — no two leads should receive the exact same email.
-At the very least, the greeting should address the person who’s receiving it.
+At the very least, the greeting should address the person receiving it.

 Last, your software should be user-friendly and easy to adopt for all of your sales reps.

 2. Identify the goal for your drip campaign.

 Are you trying to re-engage dormant customers?
 Nurture new leads?
 Cross-sell existing customers?

 Decide what action you want your reader to take at the end of the drip campaign and determine a road map to get there.

 Ask yourself which of the following goals is most aligned with your own: